SumiaD/DataAnalytics/README.md

 Select your .myenv as your Kernel.

-> **TIP**: If your VS Studio Code has troubles assigning your new environment as your Kernel, create a new Jupyter Notebook file - then you should be able to select your .myvenv as your Kernel.

 You are all set!
-Now you should be able to reproduce each step in the Jupyter Notebook.
+Now you can open the Jupyter Notebook and reproduce each step.

 Once you are done with the analysis, deactivate the environment: